← Ecolex I

 The device is based on the so-called Vernam Cipher,

 in which two inputs (from the two tape readers) are added by means of

 a binary XOR 1 operation.
-It is also known as mixing, which is why
+This is commonly known as mixing, which is why

 The main advantage is that the same

-operation can be used for deciphering.
+operation is used for deciphering.
 When correctly applied,

 the cipher is unbreakable.